Dusun Kuning Waterfall (also known as Yellow Waterfall Bali or Air Terjun Kuning) is a unique set of falls that can be discovered in central Bali.

-Here is a complete guide of Dusun Kuning Waterfall including how to get there, how much it costs and what to expect.
+Here is a complete guide to visiting Dusun Kuning Waterfall including how to get there, how much it costs, and what to expect when you arrive.

 Air Terjun Kuning entrance